 - Use canned pumpkin.
 Canned pumpkin is safe for both dogs and cats!
 Mix a small amount into your pet’s food.
 Pumpkin is full of fiber that will help with diarrhea or constipation.
 The moisture will also help keep your pet hydrated.
 Make sure you use plain, canned pumpkin.
 Don’t accidentally grab pumpkin pie filling as the sugar and spices will make that upset tummy worse.

 - Try some probiotics.
 If your pet has had digestive issues, restoring his microbiome is very important.
 Probiotics will help reestablish healthful bacteria in the gut and help prevent future tummy trouble.
+There are several good ones on the market but you can also try unflavored active culture yogurt, cottage cheese and goat milk kefir.
+Your pet may just love these new options!

 - Add a small amount of hemp and turmeric oil, like our Calming Relief supplement, to your pet’s food.
 Hemp oil has Omega3 fatty acids, and turmeric is used for its digestion-aiding properties.
 A size-appropriate amount added to your pet’s food may help restore digestive balance to your pet.